-Authorization for excused absence while participating in negotiations shall be arranged in advance with the City Manager or with the City Attorney for positions appointed by the City Attorney or their designated representative.
+Authorization for excused absence while participating in negotiations shall be arranged in advance with the City Manager or with the City Attorney for positions appointed by the City Attorney or his/hertheir designated representative.

 Section 4.
 Access to Work Locations